CHT2531/object-oriented-javascript/notes.md

 console.log(anEmployee.calcWeeklyWage(40)) //340
 console.log(anotherEmployee.calcWeeklyWage(45)) //337.5
 ```
 What if we had 100s of employee objects that we needed to create?
 Clearly, the above approach isn't very DRY.
-There are many different approaches to this problem of efficiently creatinh many objects of the same type.
+There are many different approaches to this problem of efficiently creating many objects of the same type.

 > One of the really confusing things about learning JavaScript is that there are different ways, each with their own syntax, of achieving the same goal.
 The following looks at three approaches, using the prototype chain, using constructor functions and using ES2015 Classes.